hycheng5/TMDB-Back-End/README.md

 1) open your terminal
 2) type in terminal 'docker-compose up -d --build site' -this should start the basic servers
+3) then type in terminal 'docker-compose run --rm composer install'
 3) then type in terminal 'docker-compose run --rm artisan migrate' -this will run the migrations within the laravel application
   -NOTE: IF YOU ENCOUNTER AN ERROR WHEN TRYING TO MIGRATE PLEASE WAIT FOR 5 SECOND AND